- Depending on the type of payment stream you have, there are different selling rules, tax consequences and benefits to consider.

 According to the NAIC, once a request is made, the organization contacts participating companies to search their records.
 If anything turns up, the insurance company will alert you.

-- If you are searching on behalf of an elderly or deceased relative, check address books or online contacts for lawyers, business associates, estate planners or financial advisors who may have information.
+If you’re searching on behalf of an elderly or deceased relative, check address books or online contacts for lawyers, business associates, estate planners or financial advisors who may have information.

-Locating your annuity documentation was an important first step, but if your objective is to sell or transfer your payments, you’ve got more work to do.
+Finding your annuity documentation was an important first step, but if your objective is to sell or withdraw your payments, there are a few more steps to complete.